aayaffe/SailingRaceCourseManager/README.md

 3. Add the google-services.json (Downloaded from Firebase console) into the app directory or release\staging\debug directory (According to the build flavor required).

-4. Add google-maps-api.xml into the [BUILD_VARIANT]\res\values directory (https://developers.google.com/maps/documentation/android-api/start#step_4_get_a_google_maps_api_key)

-5. Add a firebase_url.xml into the [BUILD_VARIANT]\res\values directory

-6. Enable email authentication in your Firebase project
+4. Enable email authentication in your Firebase project

-7. Change the firebase database security rules to:
+5. Change the firebase database security rules to:

 {
   "rules": {